 Veterans who can use AJL competently are encouraged to self-register and make maximum use of the automated access to resources.
 As a core service, career center specialists review applications and resumes submitted by veterans and covered persons who register for employment using self-service, to ensure that veterans' applications clearly state job objectives and show meaningful information with regards to work history, education and training.
-Because veterans' resumes are listed first in the search results and are annotated, employers can quickly locate qualified veterans for job openings.
-To ensure that veterans receive priority in referral to job openings, VOS provides 24- hour email alerts to veterans for any job listing that matches their resumes.
-The automated system to select qualified candidates for job openings is programmed to refer only qualified veterans in the first 24 hours of the listing unless no qualified veterans are available.
+Because veterans' resumes are listed first in the search results and are annotated with an American flag, employers can quickly locate qualified veterans for job openings.
+To ensure that veterans receive priority in referral to job openings, the Alabama Job Link system provides 24- hour email alerts to veterans for any job listing that matches their resumes.
+The automated system to select qualified candidates for job openings is programmed to refer only qualified veterans in the first 24 hours of the listing, unless no qualified veterans are available.